Why is Sales Motivation Important to Your Business

 An article written by Bob Marsh on the topic of employee competition highlights his own success story.

-Realizing that the employees on his sales team at ePrize, a large digital engagement provider, were largely involved in the world of real-time results and digital stimulation, Marsh decided to create a competition platform unlike most others.
+Realizing that the employees on his sales team at ePrize, a large digital engagement provider, were largely involved in the world of real-time results and digital stimulation, Marsh decided to create a competition platform, unlike most others.

 The following is an excerpt from his post on Inc.com.

-“I’m talking real-time digital leaderboards–the kind that offer options for personalization.
+“I’m talking real-time digital leaderboards–the kind that offers options for personalization.
 That includes employee photo displays and engagement tools, such as audio splashes that demand attention when someone makes a big move in a competition.
-Whether on flat-screen monitors in central locations around the office, or on each employee’s iPhone, these leaderboards would surround entire sales teams, keeping individuals cognizant of where they, and their colleagues, stand in competitions–and motivating them to see their face move to the top.
+Whether on flat-screen monitors in central locations around the office, or each employee’s iPhone, these leaderboards would surround entire sales teams, keeping individuals cognizant of where they, and their colleagues, stand in competitions–and motivating them to see their face move to the top.
 Some call it gamification.
 I just call it making things happen so you can hit your number.”